soumeyamokhtari/ApexFit-Marketing-SQL-Warehouse/README.md

 # ApexFit-Marketing-SQL-Warehouse

 This is a SQL project I built to track ads and sales for a fitness brand.
-I built this to solve a common business problem: identifying which marketing dollars are making money and which are being wasted on "low-quality" traffic.
+I built this to solve a common business problem: identifying which marketing campaigns are making money and which are being wasted on 'low-quality' traffic.

 How it works
 I split the data into 5 tables: